ajinkya-kulkarni/PyOrganoIDNet/README.md

 # OrganoIDNetData: Pancreatic Ductal Adenocarcinoma Organoid Dataset

 ## Introduction
 Welcome to the OrganoIDNetData repository.
 This public dataset is a significant step forward in cancer research, particularly in the study of Pancreatic Ductal Adenocarcinoma (PDAC).
 It comprises phase-contrast images of murine and patient-derived tumor organoids co-cultured with immune cells.
-With 190 images and 33,906 organoids, OrganoIDNetData serves as a potential benchmark for organoid segmentation protocols in oncological research.
+With 190 images and 33,906 organoids, OrganoIDNetData serves as a potential benchmark for organoid segmentation models in oncological research.

 ## Dataset Overview
 - **Type of Cancer:** Pancreatic Ductal Adenocarcinoma